o-ran-sc/nonrtric-plt-ranpm/https-server/README.md

 If generated files shall be used, load the file pm-template.xml.gz to the /template-files dir in the container.

-Configure the following for desired behaviou
+Configure the following for desired behavior
 - static file: ALWAYS_RETURN
 - semi-static files: none
 - generated files: GENERATED_FILE_START_TIME and GENERATED_FILE_TIMEZONE